How are Condos Heated in Toronto Banner1

 The building administration uses a boiler or chiller to control them from a centralized spot.

-This implies that the main HVAC system of the building needs manual conversion converted from air conditioning to heating for hot air rising.
+This implies that the main HVAC system of the building needs manual conversion from air conditioning to heating for hot air rising.

 Fan Coil consists of a two-pipe system and four-pipe system.
 Two pipes are commonly used in the construction of fan coil units.
 During summers, the hot water flows through these pipes and vice versa in the winter season.